oscar-99/ml-tweezers/README.md

 Two caveats should be made about the final statistics 1.
 Selecting for more difficult points to be included in the dataset will necessarily raise error.
 2. Initialization of A and C are random so results will vary even without differences in the datasets.

- For these reasons I will focus on the error plots rather than the final statistics.
 The changes in the error in the areas where more points were added from model A to model B are small, with maybe some slight dimming of error over the regions n = (1.530, 1.560) and r = (0.465, 0.500) and r = (0.545, 0.575).
-On the other hand, error over problem spots in model C seemed to increase, although this is likely due to the initialization of the model.
+However, the overall validation error significantly decreases in the 100 extra epochs of training which suggests that there could be some value in the iterative generation method.
+On the other hand, error over problem spots in model C seemed to increase as well as the overall error but this is could be due to a poor random initialization of the model.
+Overall the iterative data generation method appeared to have potential and it seemed worthwhile to include it in further testing with longer training times.

-Overall the iterative data generation method is slightly disappointing, very little change in performance between the augmented dataset and the original for an increase in training cost.
-Of course after more epochs perhaps greater differences could be seen between the two datasets and more reliable results could be obtained by running the experiment a few times and averaging the performances of each run.
-Another possibility is that these high error regions are simply inherent to the problem and are simply hard points for the model to classify or there were just not enough added points to justify.

 ### Full Runs

-The next stage was running a 500 epoch train on the 15000 point dataset  Double the number of points and re run
+The next stage was running a longer 500 epoch train  on the 15000 point dataset.
+The error plots on the validation and training sets and training statistic diagnostics over time are shown below.
+The validation loss at 500 epochs was 0.0004 and the validation mean absolute percentage error was 1.745.

 | ![Validation 500 Epochs, 15000 Points](Figures/ErrorPlotValidation15000.png) |
 |:--:|